 Almost Like Being in Jazz

-The album was released on June 7th, 2005 via Chisa Records label.
+The album was released on June 7th, 2005, via the Chisa Records label.
 The collection is composed of 12 jazz standards.

 The Chisa Years: 1965–1975 (Rare and Unreleased)

-The collection consists of more than 10 exceptional or forgotten numbers recorded by Hugh Masekela and Stewart Levine between 1965 and 1975 when they managed their own Chisa Records label.
+The collection consists of more than ten exceptional or forgotten numbers recorded by Hugh Masekela and Stewart Levine between 1965 and 1975 when they managed their own Chisa Records label.

-The record was released through Listen 2 label in the USA and Gallo Record Company label that is based in South Africa.
-Jabulani translates as to be happy, or to bring joy and happiness.
-Recorded in Pretoria, South Africa, the album is a collection of revamped traditional South African wedding songs.
+The record was released through Listen 2 label in the USA and the Gallo Record Company label based in South Africa.
+Jabulani translates as to be happy or to bring joy and happiness.
+The album is a collection of traditional South African wedding songs recorded in Pretoria, South Africa.